daavidrgz/gtheme/README.md

 - `gtheme desktop list`: will show all the desktops you've installed.
 - `gtheme desktop add <path/to/desktop>`: will install the specified desktop on `~/.config/gtheme/desktops/<desktop>`.
 - `gtheme theme list`: will show all the themes installed.
-- `gtheme desktop set-default <theme> -d <desktop>`: will set a default theme for the specified desktop.
+- `gtheme desktop set-default-theme <theme> -d <desktop>`: will set a default theme for the specified desktop.
 - `gtheme desktop apply <desktop>`:  will apply the specified desktop and copy desktop's dotfiles to your `~/.config` folder.
 - `gtheme theme apply <theme>`: will apply the specified theme for the current desktop.